b-robotized/b_ctrldbox_commissioning/docs/SETUP_CTRLX.md

 2. Connect your PC to the device's commissioning port (typically `XF10`) via an Ethernet cable.

+3. **Device from b»robotized** If you have got the device with setup from b»robotized than the following steps are not relevant for you, still you can check them to better understand the configuration.
+Then check the documentation that you have got with the device for the IP address for ROS and engineering access through XF10 port.

-3. The device has a default static IP: `192.168.28.28`.
+4. **Your device** The device has a default static IP address: `192.168.1.1`.
 Open a web browser and navigate to this address.
-You should see the ctrlX CORE login screen.
+You should see the ctrlX CORE login screen.```

 ![login-screen](assets/login.png)